LucasDelPrete/LucasDelPrete/README.md

 # 👋 Hi, I’m Lucas Del Prete

 🎓 Final-year **Computer Engineering student** @ ISEP
 💻 Aspiring **Software Engineer | Systems Administrator | Cybersecurity Enthusiast**
+🎯 Planning to pursue a **Master’s in Cybersecurity and Systems Administration** after graduation

 ---

 ## 🔍 About Me
 I’m passionate about building resilient software, automating systems, and securing infrastructure.
 With a solid academic foundation and a hunger to learn, I'm eager to contribute to open-source projects or real-world challenges that push me to grow.

 ---